Utilising common melodic patterns in sheet music

-Literally it shows the notes G, A, G, d, e, d, but there is another way of viewing it.
+It shows the notes G, A, G, d, e, and d, but there is another way of viewing them.
 This is two repetitions of a simple pattern:

 - Play a note.